vbcontrib/VBAngular/README.md

 C:\Users\klauslo>npm --version
 5.6.0
 ```
-* If not, install the LTS version from https://nodejs.org/en/download/
+* If not, install the LTS version from https://nodejs.org/en/download/ - choose the 32-Bit-Version.
 * After that, install the Angular-CLI with

 ```